Sebastián Rambert: Playing career

 In 1995 Rambert transferred from Independiente to Inter Milan.
 He arrived at the club along with fellow Argentine Javier Zanetti, but he did not enjoy the same success as his compatriot.
 After an entire season without making a single appearance in Serie A he then transferred to Real Zaragoza in 1996, where he finally received his first minutes in Europe.
 Rambert played only one season in Spain before returning to his homeland to sign with Boca Juniors.
 This move was followed by stints at River Plate, Independiente and then a return to Europe for a brief season in Greece with Iraklis.
 He returned to Argentina to sign with Arsenal de Sarandí, where he ended his playing career in 2003.

-Coaching career
+Managerial career

 He has been an assistant coach to manager Ramón Díaz at Club América and San Lorenzo.
 He is one of the few players to have played for three of the "Big Five" clubs in Argentina: Boca Juniors, River Plate and Club Atlético Independiente.

 In 2022, Rambert joined the technical staff of Eduardo Berizzo in the Chile national team.
 He followed him to Liga MX club León in September 2024.